-- c) Pin #EE (output relay common) is not active - 2.
-Short/Missing Yellow Indication Fault (Clearance Error): Yellow indication following a green is missing or shorter than 2.7 seconds (with ± 0.1-second accuracy).
-If a channel fails to detect an "on" signal at the Yellow input for a minimum of 2.7 seconds (± 0.1 second) following the detection of an "on" signal at a Green input for that channel, ensure that the monitor triggers and generates a clearance/short yellow error fault indication.
-Short/missing yellow (clearance) monitoring shall be enabled on a per channel basis by the use of switches located on the conflict monitor.
-This fault shall not occur when the channel is programmed for Yellow Inhibit, when the Red Enable signal is inactive or pin #EE (output relay common) is active. - 3.
-Dual Indications on the Same Channel: In this condition, more than one indication (R,Y,G) is detected as "on" at the same time on the same channel.
+- 3. Dual Indications on the Same Channel: In this condition, more than one indication (R,Y,G) is detected as "on" at the same time on the same channel.
 If dual indications are detected for a period greater than 500 ms, ensure that the conflict monitor triggers and displays the proper failure indication (Dual Ind fault).
 If this condition is detected for less than 200 ms, ensure that the monitor does not trigger.
 G-Y-R dual indication monitoring shall be enabled on a per channel basis by the use of switches located on the conflict monitor.
 G-Y dual indication monitoring shall be enabled for all channels by use of a switch located on the conflict monitor.
 This fault shall not occur when the Red Enable signal is inactive or pin #EE (output relay common) is active. - 4.
 Configuration Settings Change: The configuration settings are comprised of (as a minimum) the permissive diode matrix, dual indication switches, yellow disable jumpers, any option switches, any option jumpers, and the Watchdog Enable switch.
 Ensure the conflict monitor compares the current configuration settings with the previous stored configuration settings on power-up, on reset, and periodically during operation.
 If any of the configuration settings are changed, ensure that the conflict monitor triggers and causes the program card indicator to flash.
 Ensure that configuration change faults are only reset by depressing and holding the front panel reset button for a minimum of three seconds.
 Ensure the external remote reset input does not reset configuration change faults.

-Ensure the conflict monitor will trigger and the AC Power indicator will flash at a rate of $2 \text{ Hz} \pm 20\%$ with a 50% duty cycle when the AC Line voltage falls below the "drop-out" level.
+Ensure the conflict monitor will trigger and the AC Power indicator will flash at a rate of $2~\mathrm{Hz} \pm 20\%$ with a 50% duty cycle when the AC Line voltage falls below the "drop-out" level.
 Ensure the conflict monitor will resume normal operation when the AC Line voltage returns above the "restore" level.
 Ensure the AC Power indicator will remain illuminated when the AC voltage returns above the "restore" level.
 Should an AC Line power interruption occur while the monitor is in the fault mode, then upon restoration of AC Line power, the monitor will remain in the fault mode and the correct fault and channel indicators will be displayed.

 Provide a flash interval of at least 6 seconds and at most 10 seconds in duration following a power-up, an AC Line interruption, or a brownout restore.
-Ensure the conflict monitor will suspend all fault monitoring functions, close the Output relay contacts, and flash the AC indicator at a rate of $4 \text{ Hz} \pm 20\%$ with a 50% duty cycle during this interval.
+Ensure the conflict monitor will suspend all fault monitoring functions, close the Output relay contacts, and flash the AC indicator at a rate of 4 Hz \pm 20% with a 50% duty cycle during this interval.
 Ensure the termination of the flash interval after at least 6 seconds if the Watchdog input has made 5 transitions between the True and False state and the AC Line voltage is greater than the "restore" level.
-If the watchdog input has not made

-5 transitions between the True and False state within 10 ± 0.5 seconds, the monitor shall enter a WDT error fault condition.
+If the watchdog input has not made 5 transitions between the True and False state within 10 ± 0.5 seconds, the monitor shall enter a WDT error fault condition.

 Ensure the conflict monitor will monitor an intersection with a minimum of four approaches using the four-section Flashing Yellow Arrow (FYA) vehicle traffic signal as outlined by the NCHRP 3-54 research project for protected-permissive left turn signal displays.
 Ensure the conflict monitor will operate in the FYA mode and FYAc (Compact) mode as specified below to monitor each channel pair for the following fault conditions: Conflict, Flash Rate Detection, Red Fail, Dual Indication, and Clearance.
 Provide a switch to select between the FYA mode and FYAc mode.
-Provide a switch to select between the FYA mode and FYAc mode.
+Provide a switch to select each FYA phase movement for monitoring.